humzak711/humzak711/README.md

 https://leetcode.com/u/humzak711/

-If you want to talk then feel free to hit me up on Discord My Discord username: serpentsobased
+If you want to talk then feel free to hit me up on Discord<br>
+My Discord username: `serpentsobased`